xriss/gamecake/readme.md

 Be sure to clone repo with submodules as the engine binaries live in a permanently orphaned branch.
+The following is the optimal way to git clone so that the submodule references itself rather than downloading the repo twice.

-	git clone --recursive --verbose --reference . https://github.com/xriss/gamecake.git
+	git clone https://github.com/xriss/gamecake.git && cd gamecake && git submodule update --init --reference .

-The same also needs to be done when you pull updates, so best to use this script.
+The submodules also need care when you pull updates, so best to use this script to get the latest everything.

 	./git-pull